wishfoundry/Resource/readme.md

 	'before'    => 'auth|admin',  // set before filters
-	'after'     => 'tokenify',    // set after  filters 'resources' => 'oxen',        // the resource plural name (automatically inflected if not provided) 'adds'      => 'flag|unflag'  // add extra routes to methods with the same name.
+	'after'     => 'tokenify',    // set after  filters 'resources' => 'oxen',        // the resource plural name (automatically inflected if not provided) 'action'    => 'flag|unflag'  // add extra routes to methods with the same name.
 Currently only GET routes are supported, but "post:flag|delete:flag" format may be added in future
-    'format'    => 'xml|json|'    // add dot separated extended routes(e.g /posts/234.xml and /posts/234.json )
+    'formats'   => 'xml|json|'    // add dot separated extended routes(e.g /posts/234.xml and /posts/234.json )
     //'regex'   => '\d+'          // set validator ( not yet implemented )
     'embed'     => true|false     // if set to true, will match to methods on the parent controller instead of a separate controller
+    'handles'   => 'admin'        // prefix with a namespace 'mode'      => 'fuzzy'        // enable some extra convenience routes (e.g. GET resource/{id}/delete )
 ]);
 ```